Frederick Florin/AFP/Getty Images

 The film raises the voices of the Congolese women, who often have no place in the international dialogue.
 Their words help convey the depth of the trauma.
 They also reveal the depth of humanity and care in the doctor's work.
 "I felt love for him and myself again," one woman says in a scene.

 One woman says, "He touched my urine, my feces."

 Mukwege himself has faced dangers because of his work.
 In September 2012 he gave a speech decrying the horror of mass rape in Congo to the U.N.
 A month later, gunmen invaded his home and attempted to kill him, his wife and their two daughters.
 His guard intervened.
 During the ensuing shootout, the doctor and his family played dead.
 He left Congo shortly thereafter but the women of Eastern Congo sold their harvest to pay for his plane ticket home.

 "After that gesture, I couldn't really say no," Mukwege told the BBC.
 He returned to a hero's welcome in 2013.
 "And also, I am myself determined to help fight these atrocities, this violence," he said.
 "My life has had to change, since returning.
 I now live at the hospital and I take a number of security precautions, so I have lost some of my freedom."

 He is fighting against rebel militias, his own government, against some of the worst imaginable physical and mental trauma imaginable, against images that would destroy most of us.
-But when I ask him, and other members of his staff, how he keeps fighting, the answer is always the same: "Because we have to."
+But when I ask a member of Mukwege's staff how they keep fighting, the answer is: "Because we have to."